 Setting aside the many physical changes that your body goes through when you’re growing a person, pregnancy can also be stressful and cause insomnia for some women, leading to exhaustion.
 You probably won’t be able to do as much as you could pre-pregnancy, and that’s OK.

 Budget time during your trip to let yourself rest.
 Book layovers so that you can easily get to your next flight without running through the airport.
-If you’re going to drive, try to limit yourself to no more than 5 or 6 hours in the car per day with a lot of stops to stretch your legs.
-Incorporate breaks — or even better, naps! — into your daily itineraries to make sure you have opportunities to recharge.
+If you’re going to drive, try to limit yourself to no more than five or six hours in the car per day with a lot of stops to stretch your legs.
+Incorporate breaks (or even better, naps!) into your daily itineraries to make sure you have opportunities to recharge.
 And be sure to pace yourself.
 You don’t want to do so much so early in your trip that you don’t enjoy the latter part of it.

 08 of 09